 With Europe in its current state, there couldn’t be a more poignant time to invite lovely Wendy Holden back to Linda’s Book Bag to chat with me about her latest book, I Give You My Heart and share an extract from it.
 Wendy’s writing has a focus on war, the dispossessed and those whose personal stories illustrate the profound resilience of the human spirit.
 It feels a privilege to have I Give You My Heart on my TBR.

-Wendy has been a frequent visitor to the blog and you’ll find other posts through the link here.
+Wendy has been a previous visitor to the blog and you’ll find Born Survivors here.

 Let’s see what Wendy told me about I Give You My Heart: